SEL-Columbia/wind-reliability/README.md

 # wind-reliability

-Repository for the "Assessing the Reliability of Wind in the U.S. Mid-Atlantic Region" paper.
+Repository for the "A Combined Capacity Factor-Reliability Framework for Offshore Wind Siting: A Case Study in the U.S. Mid-Atlantic Region" paper.
-Corresponding author: Jiarong Xie (any/all), jx2543@columbia.edu
+Corresponding author: Jiarong Xie, jx2543@columbia.edu

 ## Overview